wkorando/go-serverless-with-java/STEP8.md

 	         runtime: java
 	         main: com.example.CalculateRatioWeb
 	```
+	Note that we've also added the action `CalculateRatioWeb` that also calculates the ratio, but returns HTML instead of JSON.

-6. The new serverless functions have been added to the manifest YAML.
-The sequence is added in a similar way.
-Look at the following piece of config:
+6. The sequence is added in a similar way as the serverless that we added in the previous step.
+For this, look at the following piece of config:
 	```yaml
 	sequences:
 	   ratio: